xianshenglu/blog/source/_posts/angular-is-not-that-good-before-2023.md

 - Where to put router views?
 - Where to put shared code?
-- Where to put ...
+- ...

 While for Vue, I think developers can code immediately.

 ![](../images/Snipaste_2023-08-15_22-56-12.png)

-Anyway, I'll follow the Angular style guide to create a heroes feature module.
+Anyway, I'll follow the Angular style guide to create a `heroes` feature module.

 ![](../images/Snipaste_2023-08-16_00-05-27.png)